QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 Ramsey planner is followed by a sequence of continuation Ramsey planners at times :math:`t = 1, 2, \ldots`.

-A “continuation Ramsey planner” has a different objective function and faces different constraints than a Ramsey planner.
+A “continuation Ramsey planner” at times :math:`t \geq 1` has a different objective function and faces different constraints and state variabls than does the Ramsey planner at time :math:`t =0`.

 A key step in representing a Ramsey plan recursively is to regard the marginal utility scaled government debts